bystrano/bash-args/README.md

   - subcmd2.sh
 ```

-To document, and define the options and arguments of the subcommands, simply
+To document, and define the options and arguments of the sub-commands, simply
-write metadatas in the first comment blocks of the subcommands, just like in the
+write metadata in the first comment blocks of the sub-commands, just like in the
 main script.

-The options defined in the main script are valid for all subcommands, while
+The options defined in the main script are available to all sub-commands, while
-options defined in a subcommand are specific to this subcommand.
+options defined in a sub-command are specific to this sub-command.

-Script metadatas
+Script metadata
 -------------

-The script metadatas follow a very simple syntax: in the first comment block,
+The script metadata follow a very simple syntax: in the first comment block,
 each line that starts with a word followed by a semi-colon defines a new field,
 and everything that follows the semi-colon defines its value.
 The following
 lines, up to the next field start, are appended to the value.

-Here are the fields you can use to document your scripts.
-They are used to
+Here are the fields used by *bash-args*.
-generate the help pages.

 - **Summary :** A one line description of the script.
 - **Description :** A long description of the script.
 - **Version :** A version string.
-If your main script has a version meta field, it
+If your main script has a version meta field,
-  will automatically be added the --version option that prints its name and
+  it will get a `--version` option that prints its name and version.
-  version.
-- **Usage :** If the automatically generated usage line in the help page doesn't
+- **Usage :** If the generated usage line in the help page doesn't suit you, you
-  suit you, you can specify it here.
+  can specify it here.
 - **Argument :** Defines the argument type for auto-completion. see [Argument types](#argument-types)
 - **Options :** Define the options of your script. see [Defining options](#defining-options)